Love: the Sacred Fire

 Here we have an example of an offering being given to Paul out of love.
 How do we know?
 Because it was a sweet-smelling aroma, an acceptable sacrifice, well-pleasing to God.
 This agrees with Paul’s words to the Corinthians on love, revealing the necessity of love in all that we do.
 What does it matter if we gave ALL of our goods to the poor if we did not offer them in love?
 So on and so forth.

 In Revelation Chapter 2, we have the Ephesians in a state where they had left their first love.
 Jesus informed them that unless they returned to their first love, He would remove their lampstand.
 Why?
 Because godly love is (in one sense) the antitype of the sacred fire of God.
-When the fire goes out — the ministry cannot go forward.
+When the fire goes out — the ministry is worthless.
 What use is a lampstand in a darkened room once the flame is extinguished?
 It’s just one more thing to stumble over in the darkness.
 So it is with a Christian and a Church.
 No matter what we do — if we are devoid of God’s love — we are nothing.

 So we see then that the key to presenting God with an acceptable offering is to do so in the love of God.
 That love — that fire — must be the energy source and motivation behind everything we do in ministry.
 When it is present, our labors and offerings are a sweet-smelling aroma unto Him.
 This is a major key to acceptable ministry.